Simulation of open quantum systems via low-depth convex unitary evolutions: Demonstrations of Scalable Random-Unitary Simulations

 \section{Demonstrations of Scalable Random-Unitary Simulations}

 To highlight our approach, we present two cases, both of which lead to exponentially scaling problems.
-We first look at examples of the depolarizing channel, a Pauli channel which grows exponentially with the number of qubits.
-We then look at a discretized time-evolution process, which grows exponentially in time.
+We first look at examples of the depolarizing channel, a Pauli channel with exponentially many operators with respect to the number of qubits.
+We then look at a discretized time-evolution process, whose operator complexity grows exponentially in time.
 In the first instance, due to the simplicity of the method and the lack of ancilla costs required, we are able to easily demonstrate this approach on superconducting transmon qubit devices.
 The second example allows for a straightforward demonstration on quantum devices as well, although it can also be classically simulated via exact storage of the two-qubit density matrix.

-\subsection{Depolarizing Channel}
+\subsection{Depolarizing channel}

 Let $P_i^{(n)}$ denote an $n$-qubit Pauli string, i.e. $P_i^{(n)} \in\{I, X, Y, Z\}^{\otimes n}$.
-Then the $n$-qubit depolarizing channel \cite{nielsen_quantum_2010} can be written as:
+Then the $n$-qubit depolarizing channel \cite{nielsen_quantum_2010} can be written as

 For $n \in [1,27]$ (with ibmq\_montreal having $27$ qubits), we simulate the depolarizing channel on ibmq\_montreal with strength parameter $p = 0.5$ and an initial state of $|0^n \rangle$.
 For $n \in [1,3]$, we also demonstrate an ancilla-based approach, using a simple linear combination of unitaries.
 While many such methods exist, we compare simply against the most common example \cite{childs_hamiltonian_2012}, as generally all of these methods require ancilla circuits.
-The general resource scaling of the two methods are compared in Table \ref{table:resources}.
-We measure the set of single-Z observables $\langle Z^{(i)} \rangle$, e.g. $Z \otimes I$ for two qubits or $I \otimes Z \otimes I$ for three, and compare to the following analytic result:
+The resource requirements of the two methods are compared in Table \ref{table:resources}.
+We measure the set of single-Z observables $\langle Z^{(i)} \rangle$, e.g., $Z \otimes I$ for two qubits or $I \otimes Z \otimes I$ for three, and compare to the following analytic result:

 We plot the mean squared error, ${\rm MSE} = \frac{1}{n} \sum_i^n (\langle Z^{(i)} \rangle - \langle \hat{Z}^{(i)} \rangle)^2$, against the number of qubits for both the ancilla and low-depth methods.